cometadata/arxiv-tex-extract/README.md

 ```

 `--papers-per-shard 256` bounds the blast radius of a process-wide SIGKILL
-(macOS jetsam / Linux OOM) to the most recent shard rather than the whole
+from OOMs to the most recent shard rather than the whole
 tar.
 See [Jetsam / OOM resilience](#jetsam--oom-resilience) below.

 ## CLI Reference